ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 string      A string (sequence of 8 bit chars)
 ```

-OCaml provides a `char` type which is used for simple 8-bit characters, written
+OCaml provides a `char` type, which is used for simple 8-bit characters, written
 `'x'` for example.
 There are [comprehensive Unicode
-libraries](https://github.com/yoriyuki/Camomile) which provide more extensive
+libraries](https://github.com/yoriyuki/Camomile) that provide more extensive
 functionality for text management.

 Strings are not just lists of characters.
 They have their own, more
 efficient internal representation.
 Strings are immutable.

-When we type our expressions into the OCaml top level, OCaml prints the type:
+When we type our expressions into the OCaml toplevel, OCaml prints the type:

 ```ocaml
 # 1 + 2;;